zhengyidong135/nnunet/readme.md

 ## Background

 Precise delineation of hepatic and portal venous anatomy is crucial for the diagnosis of liver disease, surgical planning, and prognosis prediction.
 Current three-dimensional visualization of these complex vascular structures relies on manual or semi-automated CT segmentation, which is time-consuming and operator-dependent.
-Although artificial intelligence (AI) presents a promising alternative, existing methods remain constrained by the scarcity of publicly available datasets with fine-grained vascular annotations.
+Although several AI-based segmentation models have been developed for automatic delineation of hepatic veins and portal veins, significant limitations remain.
+First, existing AI models typically focus only on the main trunks and first-order branch ramifications, often failing to capture fine structural details of minor branches or to accurately differentiate between hepatic veins and portal veins—a shortcoming that may lead to incorrect identification of the resection planes in liver surgery.
+Second, there is a notable lack of validation data derived from diseased livers in real-world preoperative settings, raising concerns regarding model generalizability.
+Since most patients undergoing liver surgery present with underlying hepatic pathology, such pathological alterations— including reduced of hepatic vascular volume, increased venous tortuosity, portal vein embolism, and alterations in venous morphology and topology caused by tumor invasion or compression— can significantly impair the segmentation accuracy of these AI models in clinical scenarios..

 ---